-Michael Benonis is an Electrical Engineer with a focus on RF and analog design.
-He works at WUVT-FM in Blacksburg and has nearly a decade of experience in live audio sound reinforcement.
+Michael Benonis: is an Electrical Engineer with a focus on RF and analog design.
+He serves as Chief Engineer at WMAL and WRQX in Washington, D.C., and previously worked at WUVT-FM in Blacksburg, VA after nearly a decade of experience in sound reinforcement.
 Mr. Benonis received his bachelors' degree from The University of Virginia.